 ELF patient priorities project

 Help design patient-led guidance for healthcare professionals and patients.

 Patient Priorities is a new initiative in which patients advise on the development of guidance to address the needs of patients and inform healthcare professionals on areas where European level patient-centred information is lacking.

-The first two Patient Priorities pilot projects are focusing on:
+The first Patient Priorities pilot projects focused on: